Client: Opsis Architecture

 Occupancy-sensor-controlled power receptacles were used throughout the building.
 The sensors use dual ultrasonic and passive infrared technology to determine whether a given space is occupied or vacant.
 When a space is unoccupied, the sensor-controlled outlets are de-energized.

-The building will be equipped with heavy-duty water heater that operates at 98% thermal efficiency.
+The building is be equipped with heavy-duty water heater that operates at 98% thermal efficiency.

 The combination of sustainability measures designed by Interface Engineering and renewable resource use will push the project to net-zero energy and fulfill requirements for the school to utilize funds from their bond measure.